 Downhill racing is a mainstay of the Mürren ski scene.
 The first alpine ski race took place in Mürren 75 years ago, and the annual Inferno Ski Race in January typically attracts more than 1,000 amateur skiers who are willing to risk life and limb on the world's longest competitive ski run.
 (The Schilthorn run starts at an elevation of 2,970 meters or 9,742 feet and continues some 15 km, or 9 miles, down to the valley town of Lauterbrunnen.)

 Most of Mürren's pistes are suitable for intermediate skiers.
 Slopes are accessible via a funicular railway, two cable cars, and seven lifts.
 You can buy a one-day or six-day lift ticket that's valid throughout the Jungfrau region (including 255 km or 155 miles of trails in Wengen and another 165 km or 103 miles in Grindelwald).

 One caveat: Mürren is a small, traditional alpine resort that's noted more for scenery and a quiet village atmosphere than for nightlife.
 If you're looking for nonstop disco action between dusk and dawn, you'll be better off in a glitzier resort like Verbier.

-How to reach Mürren
+How to reach Mürren:

 Mürren is a car-free resort, so it's best reached by public transportation.
 The usual route is by railroad from Zürich or Bern to Interlaken Ost, catching a cogwheel train to Lauterbrunnen (on the Interlaken-Wengen-Jungfraujoch railway), then taking the funicular from the Lauterbrunnen train station and changing to a train for Mürren.

-Top photo: Swiss-image.ch
+Top and bottom photos: Swiss-image.ch